-Populations of spotted frog are currently known to exist in Tule Valley, Snake Valley, and Ibapah Valley subunits.
-The Tule Valley subunit is located between the House Range and the Confusion Range in Juab County.
+Populations of spotted frog are currently known to exist in the Tooele Valley, Tule Valley, Snake Valley, and West Desert subunits (Fig. 5).
+The Tule Valley subunit is located between the House Range and the Confusion Range in Millard County.
 Populations of spotted frog occur at Coyote Spring, Willow Spring, North Tule and South Tule.
 Snake Valley subunit is located between the Deep Creek Mountains and the Confusion Range.
-Currently occupied areas within Snake Valley include
+Currently occupied areas within Snake Valley include Bishop Spring Complex, Gandy Salt Marsh spring complex, Leland Harris spring complex, and Miller Spring, all of which spotted frog currently occur.
+Historic records have also been recorded in the Calleo Spring and the Redden Spring Complexes.
+In the West Desert subunit, spotted frog occur along the floor of the Ibapah Valley, which is located northwest of the Deep Creek Mountains in Tooele County and extends into Nevada.
+The Ibapah Valley is also associated with several stream reaches including Deep Creek, West Creek, East Creek, and Middle Creek of the Deep Creek Mountains.